The Official Law Firm of UWF Athletics

 County-by-County Analysis

-Understanding the specific trends in each Northwest Florida county helps identify where road safety efforts should be concentrated.
-Each county presents unique challenges based on population density, road infrastructure, and traffic patterns.
-Escambia County, with Pensacola as its major city, consistently shows the highest crash numbers, while Santa Rosa and Okaloosa counties demonstrate their own concerning patterns that require targeted prevention strategies.
+Each Northwest Florida county carries its own version of this problem, shaped by population density, road design, and traffic patterns.
+Escambia County, with Pensacola as its major city, consistently shows the highest crash numbers, while Santa Rosa and Okaloosa counties demonstrate their own patterns that require targeted prevention strategies.

 Escambia County Detailed Statistics

-Escambia County, home to Pensacola, shows the most concerning motorcycle statistics in Northwest Florida:
+Escambia County, home to Pensacola, shows the most notable motorcycle statistics in Northwest Florida:

 Year Motorcycle Crashes Fatalities Injuries